Filling some gaps

 I have mentioned elsewhere that I am rubbish at drawing/painting figures.
 But it's strange how one thing leads to another...Below is a cartoon I was asked to take a stab at.
 This was going to be a monthly thing, but it never (thankfully) went that way.
 I think there was one more before it fizzled out completely.
 Not a great surprise, right?

-If you're a photographer you'll no doubt recognise the word "reticulation".
+If you're a photographer with hands-on darkroom experience you'll no doubt recognise the word "reticulation".
 This was one of my major problems when it came to washing negatives.
 The tap water - the cold tap, that is - came at a temperature you could easily bath in!
 I had to run it over an ice bag simply to avoid reticulation.
 And too many times I didn't manage to do that.
 The "photographer" period lasted some two years, by which time I had redressed some of the financial balance problem and the Status became more or less Quo again.